Editor’s note: This post was updated on 1 February 2023 to include information about three additional Rust IDEs.

 In a relatively short time, Rust has gained backing from huge companies like Mozilla, Amazon, Huawei, Google, and Microsoft.
 For all these reasons, a lot of curiosity has developed around the language and a lot of people want to try it out.

-In this article, I’ll share with you seven of the best Rust IDEs and code editors to optimize your coding experience, help you shorten development time, and provide you with tools to make the process of reading and writing code in Rust easy and efficient.
+In this article, I’ll share with you ten of the best Rust IDEs and code editors to optimize your coding experience, help you shorten development time, and provide you with tools to make the process of reading and writing code in Rust easy and efficient.

 What we’ll cover: